UltimateWarr/Ultimate-Warrior-V2/README.md

 * Fast chaining, numerous optimizations & improvements only achievable through countless hours of direct attention to the class - all contextualized through a competitive mindset.
 * No ghosting (a completely ghost-free, dependable Charging Slash) and highly reliable skills.
 * Substantial increase to attack speed with no typical compromise in reliability.
-* Blade Draw early-cancellation prevention (with a huge range of configuration options).
+* Blade Draw/Rain of Blows early-cancellation prevention (with a huge range of configuration options).
 * Client-side Backstab (which correctly turns camera) and client-side Charging Slash (typically one or both being delayed by the server in other prediction modules).
 * Accurate skill hit registration - no more skill desync, missed skills or boss collision issues robbing you of damage.
 * Blade Draw, Traverse Cut & Blade Frenzy accidental slow-cast prevention.